Walnut-cpu/FundiGraph.github.io/README.md

 * ipykernel==6.29.5
 * python==3.8.0

+## Visualization platform
+We have designed a publicly accessible visual web page that enables browsing and searching of the content of the knowledge graph.
+You can browse it through the following webpage: https://fundigraph-github-io.onrender.com

 ## Declaration
 We encourage and support the use of this dataset for non-commercial research purposes.
 If you use our data in your work, please cite our manuscript.
 For any inquiries or further details, feel free to contact Haoyu Chen (haoyuchen@cuhk.edu.hk) and Siyani Chen (drsiyanichen@gmail.com).